‘Cloud-first’ game studio Mainframe raises $8.1M led by Andreessen Horowitz – TechCrunch

 In some part, these investments highlight the belief of venture capitalists that online games like Fortnite may represent the future of social networks.
 They are also, however, platform bets that are rooted in early content plays, which can be notoriously difficult to pick winners in.

-While Gunnarsson was quick to discuss how important he believed their title’s social platform would become, he was also just as quick to admit that building a great game was the most critical, “All of the platform stuff is ancillary to the prospect of creating a fun game, but we have really strong game design team.”
+While Gunnarsson was quick to discuss how important he believed their title’s social platform would become, he was also just as quick to admit that building a great game was the most critical.
+“All of the platform stuff is ancillary to the prospect of creating a fun game, but we have really strong game design team.”

 Games these days, particularly MMOs, are far from “finished” by launch.
 Gunnarsson plans to use this round of funding to reach a closed alpha of their title.
-He didn’t offer any timelines for launch as they’re only in pre-production now, but did say it certainly won’t be coming out this year.
+He didn’t offer any timelines for launch, as they’re only in pre-production now, but did say it certainly won’t be coming out this year.